What is the Intel ISEF?

 What is the timeline for the Intel ISEF and when should I start my research?

 Students may present work for their project which includes no more than 12 months of continuous research and may not include research performed over 18 months from the time of the Intel ISEF Fair in which they will be competing.
+To compete for this Grand Award, the project must be registered and ISEF forms submitted PRIOR to the start of the project.
+The Scientific Review committee will review ISEF projects and forms from Nov.
+1, 2018 until Feb.
+1, 2019.
 For a complete set of rules and guidelines on eligibility to compete at the Intel ISEF, please review the International Rules for Precollege Science Research.

 A 9th-12th grade student can decide whether or not to enter his/her project for the Intel ISEF consideration.